-If you are concerned about the well-being or safety of a particular child, please do not hesitate to contact any of them in order to discuss your concerns further.
+If you are concerned about the well-being or safety of a particular child, please do not hesitate to contact Amy Leighton or Sue Wells to discuss your concerns further.

-Bitham Brook Primary School is committed to ensuring that all staff and adults with responsibility for children's safety and welfare are trained to deal with incidents involving aggressive behaviour and only use physical intervention as a last resort, in line with DfE and LA advice.
-If used at all, it will be in the context of a respectful, supportive relationship with the pupil and in accordance to the guidance within the Behaviour Policy, which is available to download from the website.
+Bitham Brook Primary School is committed to ensuring that all staff and adults with responsibility for children's safety and welfare are trained to deal with incidents involving aggressive behaviour and only use physical intervention as a last resort, in line with DFE and LA advice.
+If used at all, it will be in the context of a respectful, supportive relationship with the pupil and in accordance to the guidance within the Behaviour Policy and the Code of Conduct for Safeguarding of Children, all of which will be available to download from the website.
 We will aim to ensure minimal risk of injury to pupils and staff.
-We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 We take the safety of our pupils when using the internet very seriously and ensure that the principles laid down in our E Safety Policy are understood and adhered to by everyone in school.